-"That's a mistake that comes from thinking about your donors as your financiers instead of your partners," says Betsy Steward, Senior Consultant at the Heller Fundraising Group.
+"That's a mistake that comes from thinking about your donors as your financiers instead of as your partners," says Betsy Steward, Senior Fundraising Consultant.
 "Your donors believe in your mission, and it matters to them if you're successful or not in making the changes to the world that they want to see."